Gonzo Neurotic: The Best (and Not So Best) of Jerry Stahl - Jerry Stahl

 About the Book

-Long before descending into the underworld of addiction in Permanent Midnight—the memoir, and later film, that made him famous—Jerry Stahl had built a singular literary career reporting from America’s psychic gutters and cultural sideshows.
-Ricocheting from porn sets, beauty pageants, televangelists, celebrity implosions, recovery culture, and Hollywood grotesquerie to darker territories of illness, addiction, Jewish identity, and survival, Stahl’s writing has always been electric—but much of it has never been digitized.
+Long before descending into the underworld of addiction in Permanent Midnight—the memoir, and later film, that made him famous—Jerry Stahl had built a singular career reporting from America’s psychic gutters and cultural sideshows.
+Ricocheting from porn sets, televangelists, undertaker conventions, recovery culture, and all manner of Hollywood grotesquerie, he fearlessly explored the darker territory of heroin, fatherhood, Jewish identity, and survival.
+Stahl’s work has always been electric—but much of it had lain buried in the lost world of Alt-weeklies and pre-internet magazines, decimated by the digital corporate ogre.

-Now, in Gonzo Neurotic, Stahl brings together the magazine work that made him with the fiction, memoir, and screenwriting he has honed over decades, interleaved with his own mordant present-day commentary on youthful lunacy and catastrophic life choices.
-Spanning the 1970s to the 2020s, the book takes readers from the “wet heart of Pageantland” at the Miss America pageant to the post-nuclear sets of cult erotica and the surreal writers’ rooms of ALF and Moonlighting.
-Stahl charts his rapid mental and physical decline alongside profiles of figures like Marlon Brando, Samuel L. Jackson, and Benicio del Toro.
-The result is a sharp, wickedly funny, and ultimately cathartic reckoning through a half century of cultural and personal upheaval.
+Now, in Gonzo Neurotic, Stahl brings together the New Journalism that shaped his singular voice, interlaced with his own commentary on his youthful lunacy and catastrophic life choices.
+Spanning the 1970s to the 2020s, the book takes readers from the ‘wet heart of Pageantland’ at the Miss America contest, to the twisted realms of post-nuclear cult erotica, to the TV Show ALF, and to the extremes of midnight moviedom.
+Simultaneously, Stahl charts his own mental and physical struggles alongside profiles of such figures as Marlon Brando, Samuel Jackson, Benicio del Toro, and an enterprising brothel owner who opted for the professional name “Hillary.”
+The result is a sharp, wickedly funny, and ultimately cathartic reckoning with a half-century of cultural and personal upheaval.

 Praise for Jerry Stahl